F.A.Q.: Google Analytics Spam

-I've been following the Google Analytics spam issue closely for a long time, and after 3 years I'm still finding articles, with partial solutions or even some that do more damage than good.
+I've been following the Google Analytics spam issue closely for a long time, and after 3 years I'm still finding articles, with partial solutions or even some that do more harm than good.

-In this post, I answer the most common questions and concerns I have received in the past years from Analytics users suffering from this.
+In this post, I answer some of the most common questions and concerns I received in the past years from Analytics users suffering from this.

 Is Google doing something to handle this threat?

 This is one of the most common questions I get from my readers "Is the GA team doing something to stop it?"